Control#

 break – Exits a repeat, forever, repeat until, or while loop immediately.

-stop project – Ends the execution of the project.
+stop project – Ends the project.

 wait#

-The wait block pauses for a specific amount of time before moving to the next block.
+The wait stack block pauses blocks from running for a specific amount of time before moving to the next block.

 wait (1) seconds